haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 CHA
 5 (−3)
 12 (+1)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 368

 Charge.
 If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on

 the same turn, the target takes an extra 3 (1d6) slashing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.